pointsgame/oppai-rs/README.md

 Oppai-rs (acronym for "OPen Points Artificial Intelligence") is an artificial intelligence for the game of points.

 It's written in rust language and implements "points console AI protocol v6".
-(See /doc/PointsAIProtocol6.txt for details.)

-You can play with it using "[missile](https://github.com/pointsgame/missile)".
+You can play with it using [iced module](iced).

 Features
 ====